telosnetwork/native-to-evm-transaction/README.md

 ## A - Using our MintableToken example

-_This example mints some tokens by calling the mint() method of a mock Telos EVM [MintableToken](https://github.com/telosnetwork/erc20-mintable-example) contract from Telos Native_
+_This example mints some tokens by calling, from Telos Native, the mint() method of a mock Telos EVM [MintableToken](https://github.com/telosnetwork/erc20-mintable-example) contract_

 ### 1. Get a MintableToken address